SereDef/GenR-metadata-app/README.md

 You can read about how to launch and use the application down here.

 P.S.
-This very much still a work in progress, so if you have any questions / feedback / bugs to report please feel free to write me ([s.defina@erasmusmc.nl](s.defina@erasmusmc.nl)) :D
+This very much still a work in progress, so if you have any questions / feedback / bugs to report please feel free to flag them here or write me ([s.defina@erasmusmc.nl](s.defina@erasmusmc.nl)) :D

 ## Useful files
-Before you do anything, remember to keep track of the time you spend labeling data, as this will count for your general tasks.
-Then, the first thing to do is to pick a chunk of data from this [list](https://docs.google.com/spreadsheets/d/1jIF1myCpcJbcd4L0KlbwDbyaSKyToHI_1jagUqtIdT4/edit#gid=0).
-I recommend starting with a file that you have worked with or you know better and don't forget to write your name down next to it, so others will know that you are taking care of that.
+Before you do anything, remember to keep track of the time you spend labeling data, as this will count for your **general tasks**.
+Now, the first thing you want to do is to pick a chunk of data from this [list](https://docs.google.com/spreadsheets/d/1jIF1myCpcJbcd4L0KlbwDbyaSKyToHI_1jagUqtIdT4/edit#gid=0).
+I recommend starting with a questionnaire that you have worked with or you know a little bit and don't forget to write your name down next to it, so others will know that you are taking care of it.

 Finding out the (correct!) information about GenR data is not always straightforward unfortunately.
 One thing you will probably need to have a look at are the PDFs of the questionnaires, which cannot